Safeguarding Children Policy

 Specifically, in relation to Safeguarding, this includes:

-- A register of all concerns raised internally, and alerts raised externally under multi-agency guidelines.
+- A register of all concerns raised internally and alerts raised externally under multi-agency guidelines.
 This is overseen by the Designated Safeguarding Leads who recommend changes are made to systems and procedures as a consequence of lessons learned.

-- Regular reporting to the Group Board on Safeguarding activities, incidents, actions, and outcomes.
-Analysis of patterns or trends that will lead to practice, policy, and procedure reviews. • Confidential reporting of allegations regarding colleagues or contractors to the Group Board, including the outcomes of any investigations.
+- Regular reporting to the Group Board on Safeguarding activities, incidents, actions and outcomes.
+Analysis of patterns or trends that will lead to practice, policy, and procedure reviews.

 - Disseminating case studies, recommendations for amendments to policy and procedures and updating colleague training requirements.